 “Employment is of paramount significance for such a large country as China, which has more than 1.3 billion people.
 Employment is the foundation of economic development.”

-For the past four years, China has been creating 13 million urban jobs a year, which has helped the country keep unemployment at a fairly low level.
+For the past four years, China has created 13 million urban jobs on an annual basis, which has helped the country keep unemployment at a fairly low level.
 More